In this article, we will discuss frequently asked Hibernate Interview Questions and Answers

 Use update() method when you are sure that session does not contain an already persistent instance with the same identifier, and merge() if you want to merge your modifications at any time without consideration of the state of the session.

-HQL provides an easier way to query the tables.
+HQL provides an alternative to SQL to query the tables.

-It uses Class name in place of Table name and Property name in place of column name
+HQL adds a layer of abstraction for the developers.
+It uses Class name in place of Table name and Property name in place of column name.So, the program doesn’t need to change if the underlying database structure changes.

 See below for syntax of Select, Update and Insert operations.